 However, if the label says “piece”, it means that the item isn’t sold by weight.
 If it doesn’t have a barcode, and you use self-checkout, you’ll need to press the proper button to look it up (just know which produce items are fruits and which are vegetables, such as an avocado being a fruit).

 One more grocery thing – Geneva grocery stores don’t have great hours.
-They typically close at 6 or 7, except Thursdays when they stay open until 8.
+They typically close at 6 or 7, except Thursdays when they stay open until 8 or 9.

 Almost the entire city shuts down on Sundays, at least as far as retail, but also many restaurants are also closed.
-The Migros at the train station and at the airport are open on Sundays, though, staying open until 11:30pm and 10:00pm, respectively.
+The grocery stores at the train station and at the airport are open on Sundays, but because they’re the only ones open, they are often very crowded.

 Be sure to take your own shopping bag with you when you go shopping.
 Coop sells plastic bags for 5 cents, and you can get paper bags for 20 or more.
-But the best grocery shopping bag is the reusable bag you can buy at IKEA for a couple francs… they last forever!
+But the best grocery shopping bag is the reusable bag you can buy at IKEA for a couple francs… mine is five years old and still in great shape!

 Though Denner’s quality usually leaves something to be desired, they have several of my favorite French and Swiss wines.
 It was also the only place I could find a California White Zinfandel for my mother-in-law’s visit, though we were able to get her to branch out a bit while she was here.
 If you keep an eye on their sales, you’ll see that they have wine sales every couple months on Friday and Saturday for 20% off – sometimes all wine, sometimes just red, white, or sparkling.